kindbyte/hr-attrition-analysis/Readme.md

 # 📊 HR Analytics: Attrition by Gender and Income Level

-This project explores employee attrition based on gender and monthly income, using an HR dataset from IBM.
+This project explores employee attrition based on gender, monthly income and age using an HR dataset from IBM.

 🔗 Interactive Tableau Dashboards:
 [View on Tableau Public](https://public.tableau.com/app/profile/saglara.garyaeva/vizzes)